NadaYehia/ESN_ninaPro_EMG/README.md

  ## Recurrent neural network model:
-We implemented an Echo State Network model [Jaeger, 2001;Jaeger and Hass,2004] (ESN) to train on classifying input EMG time signals into 12 movements classes.
+We implemented an Echo State Network model **[Jaeger (2001);Jaeger and Hass (2004)]** (ESN) to train on classifying input EMG time signals into 12 movements classes.
 ESN networks is a type of reservoir computing where the reservoir recurrent connections are initialized randomly and stay fixed throughout training, learning happens only in the output layer weights which connect the reservoir neurons **N** to the output class neurons (12 in our model) **Nout**. our model piepline composes of 2 main classes:

 ### A- NinaPro class: this class handles the loading of the data and preparing it into a standard Pytorch tensor form to input to the ESN network.
 It consists of 6 main steps: